taxilang/taxilang/thoughts.md

 Steal ideas from Kotlin & GraphQL for expressiveness

 ### Extensible
-API's are composable -- publishers define the contract, but consumers inject metadata around how they are used.
+APIs are composable -- publishers define the contract, but consumers inject metadata around how they are used.

 Eg: Annotations for defining persistence, mappings, etc.